A Bayesian theory of market impact

 Bucci {\em et al.}~\cite{bucci2019crossover} have recently found that the SRIL crosses over to a linear regime for very small $Q$.
 They relate the crossover to different trading time-scales in the latent order book model. { Ref.~\cite{bucci2020co} traces back the origin of the SRIL and of the cross-over to a linear regime to the correlation between different meta-orders. }

 For long times, when the sequence of orders is over, the price reverts back towards its original value.
-The law of impact decay, e.g. whether a meta-order leaves a permanent impact or not, appear to have a lower degree of universality~\cite{farmer2013efficiency,brokmann2015slow,bucci2018slow,zarinelli2015beyond}, also due to the scarcity of data for long time-scales.
+Because of the scarcity of data for long time-scales, there is no concluding evidence on whether meta-orders leave a permanent impact or not.
+The way in which impact decay appears to have a lower degree of universality~\cite{farmer2013efficiency,brokmann2015slow,bucci2018slow,zarinelli2015beyond}.

 This paper aims at deriving this complex phenomenology within a simple theoretical framework based on the Glosten-Milgrom model~\cite{GM} (GMM).
 The GMM, together with the Kyle model~\cite{kyle1985continuous} and their variants~\cite{back2004information}, is a cornerstone in the literature on market microstructure.
 This literature investigates how market dynamics emerges from market rules and the strategic behaviour of traders of different types.